chanchal430/Chanchal_BED_LAB5/README.md

 2. Insert new records into the table.
 3. Update an existing record in the table.
 4. Delete existing records from the table.
-*I have used Mysql database for storing values. have created this by spring initializer.